awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/consolidation.md

 Automated deprovisioning is configured through the ProvisionerSpec `.ttlSecondsAfterEmpty`, `.ttlSecondsUntilExpired` and `.consolidation.enabled` fields.
 If these are not configured, Karpenter will not default values for them and will not terminate nodes.
 {{% /notice %}}

 There is another way to configure Karpenter to deprovision nodes called **Consolidation**.
-This mode is preferred for workloads such as microservices and is imcompatible with setting up the `ttlSecondsAfterEmpty` .
+This mode is preferred for workloads such as microservices and is incompatible with setting up the `ttlSecondsAfterEmpty` .
 When set in consolidation mode Karpenter works to actively reduce cluster cost by identifying when nodes can be removed as their workloads will run on other nodes in the cluster and when nodes can be replaced with cheaper variants due to a change in the workloads.

 Before we proceed to see how Consolidation works, let's change the default provisioner configuration:
 ```